sympa18/AZ-500-Azure-Security/2020/Instructions/Labs/LAB_01_RBAC.md

 2. To verify the access for the resource group, use the Get-AzRoleAssignment command to list the role assignments using the following command:

-    ```powershell
+    ```
-    Get-AzRoleAssignment -SignInName bill@yourdomain.onmicrosoft.com     -ResourceGroupName "myRBACrg"
+    Get-AzRoleAssignment -SignInName bill@yourdomain.onmicrosoft.com     -ResourceGroupName "AZ500LAB01"
     ```

  In the output, you can see that both the Contributor and Reader roles have been assigned to the Bill Smith.
-The Contributor role is at the myRBACrg resource group scope and the Reader role is inherited at the subscription scope.
+The Contributor role is at the AZ500LAB01 resource group scope and the Reader role is inherited at the subscription scope.

 ### Task 3: Remove access